NicoloToscani/vibration-analysis/README.md

 - Cluster 1 (red): not good

 ### Autoencoder
-Autoencoder can be used as an anomaly detection algorithm when we have a lot of good examples and only a few anomalies.

-Are trained to minimize reconstruction error.
+Autoencoder can be used as an anomaly detection algorithm when we have a lot of good examples and only a few anomalies trained to minimize reconstruction error.

 ## System Configuration
 The system is composed by: